-Here's the 'Moviedle' answer and hints for today (July 22)
+Here's the 'Moviedle' answer and hints for today (August 12)

 If you’re struggling with today’s Moviedle answer, fret not!
 Here are three clues to get you closer to the answer.

-- Directed by Akira Kurosawa
+- Directed by James Cameron

 So here it is, the Moviedle answer for today.
-This one was tricky, especially if you didn’t recognise the classic right away – though the black and white footage and shots of Samurai may have been easily recognisable for fans of classic cinema.
-The Moviedle answer for today is Seven Samurai.
+This one is a classic American sci-fi action film.
+The Moviedle answer for today is Terminator 2: Judgement Day.

 Moviedle answer archive